tmolteno/TART/software/python/tart/README.md

 This module is used for the operation and imaging from the open-source Transient Array Radio Telescope (TART).

-For more information see the [TART github repository](https://github.com/tmolteno/TART)
+For more information see the [TART Github repository](https://github.com/tmolteno/TART)

 ## Authors